bghuan/oss/intl.en-US/SDK Reference/PHP/Quick start.md

 use OSS\OssClient;
 use OSS\Core\OssException;

-// It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+// Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS, because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to https://ram.console.aliyun.com.
 $accessKeyId = "<yourAccessKeyId>";
 $accessKeySecret = "<yourAccessKeySecret>";
-// This example uses endpoint China (Hangzhou).
+// This example uses the endpoint of the China (Hangzhou) region.
 Specify the actual endpoint based on your requirements.
 $endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
-// Bucket name
+// Specify the bucket name.
 $bucket= "<yourBucketName>";
-// Object name
+// <yourObjectName> indicates the complete path of the object you want to delete from OSS, and must include the file extension of the object.
+For example, set <yourObjectName> to abc/efg/123.jpg.
 $object = "<yourObjectName>";

 try {
     $ossClient = new OssClient($accessKeyId, $accessKeySecret, $endpoint);
     $ossClient->deleteObject($bucket, $object);
 } catch (OssException $e) {
     print $e->getMessage();
 }

 ```

-For more information, see [Delete objects](reseller.en-US/SDK Reference/PHP/Manage objects/Delete objects.md#) in [Manage objects](reseller.en-US/SDK Reference/PHP/Manage objects/Overview.md#).
+For more information about deleting objects, see [Delete objects](/intl.en-US/SDK Reference/PHP/Manage objects/Delete objects.md) in Manage objects.